McMahonLab/OMD-TOIL/README.md

 Overview
 --
-During August 20-21, 2015, the McMahon Lab carried out a 24 hour sampling of Lake Mendota.
+During August 20-21, 2015, the McMahon and Forest Labs carried out a 24 hour sampling of Lake Mendota.
 This repo describes the data and analysis associated with this expedition, known as OMD-TOIL (Operation Mendota Drain: Transcriptomics of Inland Lakes).

 Samples were collected approximately every two hours from 6am on August 20 to 6am on August 21.
 A subset of samples were subject to RNA extraction, rRNA depletion, spiking with an internal standard, and sent to the [UW Biotech Center](https://www.biotech.wisc.edu/) for sequencing.
 Resulting sequences were subject to computational rRNA removal and downstream analysis.